Beck's triad (cardiology): Physiology

-The fall in arterial blood pressure results from pericardial fluid accumulation inside the pericardial sac, which decreases the maximum size of the ventricles.
-This limits diastolic expansion (filling) which results in a lower EDV (End Diastolic Volume) which reduces stroke volume, a major determinant of systolic blood pressure.
-This is in accordance with the Frank-Starling law of the heart, which explains that as the ventricles fill with larger volumes of blood, they stretch further, and their contractile force increases, thus causing a related increase in systolic blood pressure.

 The rising central venous pressure is evidenced by distended jugular veins while in a non-supine position.
 It is caused by reduced diastolic filling of the right ventricle, due to pressure from the adjacent expanding pericardial sac.
 This results in a backup of fluid into the veins draining into the heart, most notably, the jugular veins.
 In severe hypovolemia, the neck veins may not be distended.

-The suppressed heart sounds occur due to the muffling effects of the fluid surrounding the heart.

 Clinical use

 Although the full triad is present only in a minority of cases of acute cardiac tamponade, presence of the triad is considered pathognomonic for the condition.